bjw-s-labs/home-ops/docs/storage/backups.md

 If you have gotten this far, you will now know that K10 introduces the concepts of Profiles and Policies.
 In summary, a Profile tells K10 _where_ to store the data, and a Policy tells it _what_ you want to back up.

-My current setup is that I have a single Profile ([link](https://github.com/bjw-s/k8s-gitops/blob/main/cluster/apps/system-kasten/k10/profiles/nfs.yaml)) pointing to an NFS server.
+My current setup is that I have a single Profile ({{ links.repoUrl('link', 'blob/main/cluster/apps/system-kasten/k10/profiles/nfs.yaml') }}) pointing to an NFS server.

-I then have a single Policy ([link](https://github.com/bjw-s/k8s-gitops/blob/main/cluster/apps/system-kasten/k10/policies/apps.yaml)) that schedules snapshots and exports for:
+I then have a single Policy ({{ links.repoUrl('link', 'blob/main/cluster/apps/system-kasten/k10/policies/apps.yaml') }}) that schedules snapshots and exports for:

 - a set of namespaces
 - all persistentVolumeClaim resources